Missing dark matter in dwarf galaxies?: Introduction

 We address the theoretical modelling issues by using results from some of the latest $\Lambda$CDM cosmological hydrodynamical simulations of galaxy formation.
-We use, in particular, results from the APOSTLE\footnote{APOSTLE stands for ` A Project Of Simulating The Local Environment', a suite of $12$ volumes selected from a large cosmological box to match the main properties of the Local Group of Galaxies and its immediate surroundings.} suite of simulations \citep{Fattahi2015}, which uses the same code developed for the EAGLE project \citep{Schaye2015,Crain2015}.
+We use, in particular, results from the APOSTLE\footnote{APOSTLE stands for `A Project Of Simulating The Local Environment', a suite of $12$ volumes selected from a large cosmological box to match the main properties of the Local Group of Galaxies and its immediate surroundings.} suite of simulations \citep{Fattahi2015}, which uses the same code developed for the EAGLE project \citep{Schaye2015,Crain2015}.
 This code, based on { P-GADGET3}, a descendent of the { GADGET2} code \citep{Springel2005}, has been shown to reproduce the galaxy size and stellar mass functions in a cosmological volume as well as the abundance and properties of dwarf galaxies and satellite systems in the Local Group \citep{Sawala2016b}.
 These simulations thus provide realistic estimates of the dependence of galaxy formation efficiency on halo mass, as well as its scatter.

 Dark matter cores do not develop in dwarfs in the APOSTLE simulations, presumably as a result of choices made when implementing subgrid physics in EAGLE \citep{Schaller2015,Oman2015}.
 These choices are effective at preventing the artificial fragmentation of gaseous disks, but also limit the magnitude of fluctuations in the gravitational potential that result from the assembly and dispersal of dense star-forming gas clouds.
-The latter, according to recent work, are responsible for the formation of cores in the dark matter \citep{Pontzen2014}.
-We therefore supplement our APOSTLE runs with runs from the literature where baryon-induced `cores' have been reported \citep{Brook2012,Chan2015,Santos-Santos2016}.
+The latter, according to recent work, might lead to the formation of cores in the dark matter \citep{Pontzen2014}.
+We therefore supplement our analysis with results from the literature where `baryon-induced cores' have been reported \citep{Brook2012,Chan2015,Santos-Santos2016}.

 Like APOSTLE, other simulations have also attempted to reproduce the Local Group environment and kinematics, notably those from the CLUES project \citep{Gottloeber2010} and from the ELVIS project \citep{GarrisonKimmel2014}.
-We do not include their results here, however, mainly because (i) ELVIS consists of runs that follow solely the dark matter component, and because (ii) the feedback algorithm adopted in CLUES is too weak to prevent excessive star formation in low mass haloes, leading to an unrealistic number of dwarfs \citep[see, e.g.,][]{Benitez-Llambay2013}.
+We do not include their results here, however, mainly because (i) ELVIS consists of runs that follow solely the dark matter component, and because (ii) the feedback algorithm adopted in CLUES is too weak to prevent excessive star formation in low mass haloes, leading to an unrealistic number of masive dwarfs \citep[see, e.g.,][]{Benitez-Llambay2013}.